MattgyverHub/ByDaWay/README.md

 - Would love to redo the css a bit and use variables rather than all the unique style blocks.
 The background is a gradient and needs a cross-fade, so I was scratching my head for a while.
 Just decided to hard code vars and not throw more things into the js.
 - The Google event triggers might need to be redone a little.
 I updated the tracking code overall, but these may not work.
 - When the link is shared, include the actual text of the current sprout number.
 Can this be a screenshot?
 Right now it's just a Deadpool 2 major spoiler because the storyteller is a an idiot potato-brain and doesn't realize he spoils things until the words leave his big dumb mouth.
+- Register a service worker to make the Google machine happy.
+- Redo icons to have a solid background.
+- Update the splash screen and other progressive web app misc: https://developers.google.com/web/tools/chrome-devtools/progressive-web-apps